NethermindEth/StarknetByExample/src/ch00/interacting/factory.md

 The `SimpleCounter` class hash is stored inside the factory, and can be upgraded with the `update_counter_class_hash` function which allows to reuse the same factory contract when the `SimpleCounter` contract is upgraded.

-This minimal example lacks several useful features such as access control, tracking of deployed contracts, events, ...
+> Note: This minimal example lacks several useful features such as access control, tracking of deployed contracts, events etc.

 <!-- TODO maybe add a more complete example at the end of this section or in the `Applications examples` chapter -->